keyboard_arrow_up

 Alloy Steel

-A steel to which one or more alloying elements—with the exception of carbon and the commonly accepted amounts of manganese, silicon sulfur and phosphorus—have been added to attain specific physical properties.
-Common alloys include chromium, nickel, molybdenum, etc.
+Steel that contains one or more alloying elements—other than carbon and the usual amounts of manganese, silicon, sulfur, and phosphorus—to achieve specific properties.
+Common alloys include chromium, nickel, and molybdenum.

 Aluminum

-A nonferrous metal that is commonly used in the creation of light, strong and corrosion-resistant alloys.
-Aluminum is an element that is primarily found in bauxite.
+A nonferrous metal frequently used to create lightweight, strong, and corrosion-resistant alloys.
+Aluminum is primarily found in bauxite ore.

 Annealing